sdss/datamodel/data/md/BOSS_SPECTRO_REDUX/RUN2D/PLATEp/spField.md

 # Data Model:

 ## General Description
 The spField files contain the combined spectra for all exposures of a given plate plus the plugmap table.
 There are typically four 900s exposures which may have been taken in a single night, or over multiple nights.
-This page is an updated summary of the [https://data.sdss.org/datamodel/files/BOSS_SPECTRO_REDUX/RUN2D/PLATE4/spPlate.html SDSS4 spPlate data model].
+This page is an updated summary of the SDSS4 spPlate data model (https://data.sdss.org/datamodel/files/BOSS_SPECTRO_REDUX/RUN2D/PLATE4/spPlate.html).

 ### Naming Convention